-ArtHouse Jersey awarded Michael with a grant that paid for his attendance at the Torino Film Lab Script&Pitch Workshop in 2011.
+ArtHouse Jersey awarded Michael with seed funding that paid for his attendance at the Torino Film Lab Script & Pitch Workshop in 2011.
 The Torino Film Lab is an international development lab for emerging writers and directors and he had been selected to attend with his first feature project Beast, which was filmed in Jersey.
 ArtHouse Jersey supported Michael during the development of the film through grants, and residencies, and also accommodated some of the cast and crew in the production.

 “Attending the lab had a hugely beneficial impact on the development of the film.
 I joined the lab whilst the idea was at a very nascent stage and it was an immensely supportive and creative environment to develop the script.
 At the end of a year of development on the lab I pitched the project Torino Film Lab Meeting Event during the Torino Film Festival where it was selected to be part of their FrameWork programme which supports projects through the final stages of development and into production.
 Through the support of these two workshops I was able to develop the script to a place where I felt confident I could approach the BFI and Film4 for production funding.”